Central Bank committed to boosting UAE realty sector

 The cumulative effect of market conditions and government initiatives can already be witnessed, with the Dubai Land Department recording over 5,000 transactions in November 2019, the highest in eleven years on a monthly basis.
 With the cost of borrowing reducing for new buyers, we could see a further boost in demand in the coming few months.

 The cut in interest rates is also great news for existing homeowners with variable rate mortgages, as it will further reduce their debt burden.
 Affordability is one of the critical factors when it comes to making real estate decisions, and with the Central Bank lowering lending rates, buyers will see their affordability ratio become slightly higher.

 In 2018, the Central Bank removed the 20 per cent cap on real estate lending, which was determined by the total deposits of a bank.
 Over the past year, the governing body consulted with lenders in the country to propose a framework which will help control the banking industry's exposure to the real estate sector, thus providing a backstop to flexible lending.

 As per the framework, banks lending more than 20 per cent will incur a capital charge and hence will need to determine the risk-return ratio of making these decisions.
 This move will bring more flexibility for banks to lend while ensuring that it is done responsibly.
-This prudent approach by the Central Bank of the UAE has inspired investors' confidence in the property market.
+This prudent approach by the Central Bank of the UAE has inspired investors' confidence in the properties market.